gregwhitaker/springboot-graphql-example/README.md

 An example of a [GraphQL](http://graphql.org/) service implemented in [Spring Boot](https://projects.spring.io/spring-boot/).

+The example exposes a GraphQL API that allows the user to store and query `Link` objects containing a url and a short description.

 ## Running the Example
 1. Start the example by running the following Gradle command: